Guidelines

 Planet Youth is an innovative public health project being adopted in counties Roscommon, Mayo and Galway.
 Its aim is to improve the health and happiness of young people in our communities and assist them in achieving their potential.

-The most recent Planet Youth Survey was conducted amongst 4,478 15-16 year olds in all of the secondary schools in Roscommon, Mayo and Galway during December 2020.
+The most recent Planet Youth Survey was conducted amongst 4,339 15-16 year olds in all of the secondary schools in Roscommon, Mayo and Galway during November 2022.